Accessibility Tools

 SOUL FIRE IN THE CITY:

-– Build 10 new urban gardens and support 50 built previously with supports including crop planning, seedling deliveries, technical assistance, and educational workshops.
+– Build 10 new urban gardens and support previously built gardens with supports including crop planning, seedling deliveries, technical assistance, and educational workshops.

 – Deepen relationships with returning gardeners by adding trellis, vertical gardening, and polyculture services.